-Virginia Dem to court: Reconsider tied race
+Virginia delays tie-breaking drawing in House of Delegates race

 - A controversial decision caused the vote to end in a tie

-- The Virginia State Board of Elections is set to hold a lot draw on Wednesday
+- The Virginia State Board of Elections was set to hold a lot draw on Wednesday

-(CNN)A dramatic race for a seat in Virginia's House of Delegates took another turn Tuesday as lawyers representing Democratic candidate Shelly Simonds filed a motion asking a trio of circuit court judges to reconsider their decision to allow a controversial ballot to be counted as a vote cast for her Republican opponent David Yancey.
+(CNN)The tie-breaker to settle a dramatic race for a seat in Virginia's House of Delegates has been delayed, after lawyers representing Democratic candidate Shelly Simonds filed a motion asking a trio of circuit court judges to reconsider their decision to allow a controversial ballot to be counted as a vote cast for her Republican opponent David Yancey.

-That decision turned the race, which a recount panel had declared a one-vote victory for Simonds, into a tie.
+The decision to count the controversial ballot toward Yancey turned the race, which a recount panel had declared a one-vote victory for Simonds, into a tie.

-The Virginia State Board of Elections is set to hold a lot draw on Wednesday, where the two candidates' names would be put into film canisters and then into a bowl.
-The first name drawn from the bowl will be declared the winner.
-The Simonds campaign has asked the board to delay the lot draw.
+The state was set to settle the election in a name drawing on Wednesday, but the Virginia Board of Elections has delayed the drawing until at least next week.

+James Alcorn, the chairman of the Virginia Board of Elections, explained the decision on Twitter, saying, "After receiving notice of the pending litigation concerning the HD94 election, we have decided to postpone tomorrow's planned drawing."

 Simonds' campaign is arguing that there is a 21-day window to request that the court reconsider its decision.
 They believe that given more time to make their argument, they can convince the judges that the ballot in question should not have been counted.